 Recommendations:

-Avoid varnishing in the same places on the front and back to prevent varnish imprinting, sticking of the prints, and cutting issues.
+Avoid varnishing in the same places on the front and back to prevent varnish imprinting, sticking of prints, and cutting issues.

 3D Raised Selective Varnish